StefanoFioravanzo/SRDCP/sim/README.md

+## Running Simulations

+Cooja is the Contiki network simulator.
+Cooja allows large and small networks of Contiki motes to be simulated.
+Motes can be emulated at the hardware level, which is slower but allows precise inspection of the system behavior, or at a less detailed level, which is faster and allows simulation of larger networks.

+Every simulation

 - Explain how the folder is organized
 - How cooja work (how the csc files work)
 - How to run tests